 The Average Cost To Buy an Existing House

-The cost of buying an existing home is more straightforward, but that doesn’t necessarily mean that it’s less expensive.
+The cost of buying an existing home is more straightforward, but that doesn’t necessarily mean that the home prices are less high.

 How To Choose the Best Option

-Now that you know all about the pros, cons, and costs of both building and buying, take these three factors into consideration to make the right choice for you:
+Now that you know all about the pros, cons, and costs of both building and buying, consider these three factors to make the right choice for you.

 1. Local Real Estate Market

 The market for new homes and existing homes varies by location.
-In some markets, it’s easier and cheaper to build a new home.
+In some markets, building a new home is easier and cheaper.
 In other markets, it might make more sense for you to buy an existing home.
-In hot Southern California real estate markets, for example, building can be better and cheaper than buying.

 2. Time Frame

-Your moving time frame should also play a role in whether you should build or buy.
+Your moving time frame should also determine whether you should build or buy.
 If you need to move sooner rather than later, you may not have time to wait for a new build to be completed since this process can take several months.

 Finally, you need to consider the different degrees of customization between building and buying a house.
-If you’re really set on having specific features in a house, then you may want to consider building.
+Unlike building a house, buying an existing home is more of an adaptive construction process: this means performing renovations based on existing structural components.
+You may want to consider building if you’re set on having specific features in a house.

-When you build a house, you can choose everything from your floor plan to your flooring, wall color, appliances, cabinets, countertops, backsplashes, and more.
-This approach ensures that you get everything you need and want in your new home.
+When you buy a house, you can still customize your flooring, wall material and color, siding or shingles, appliances, cabinets, countertops, backsplashes, and more.
+Buying can afford customization in structural components like a floor plan, additional rooms, detached structures, chimneys, and roofing (although these are more complex).
+This approach ensures you get everything you need and want in your new home.